swannodette/baduk/_posts/2016-07-30-us-go-congress-day2.markdown

 primarily aimed at Go teachers so I quickly moved onto Stephanie Yin's (1P) game reviews for beginning to 5 kyu players.
-I really enjoyed Stephanie's review style and was hoping to get a review but unfortunately I joined too late and she ran out time and needed to go deliver a lecture at 3pm.
+I really enjoyed Stephanie's review style and was hoping to get a review but unfortunately I joined too late and she ran out of time and needed to deliver another lecture at 3pm.
 I was a little disappointed but the following reviewer for the same player levels was Feng Yun 9P and she gave me an unforgettable commentary.
 There were sequences I struggled over for many minutes that she saw literally in the blink of an